raycast/script-commands/README.md

 ![Preferences](images/screenshots/preferences.png)

-To get started, download one of the sample commands in this repository or [write a custom script](#write-script-commands).
+To get started, download one of the sample commands in this repository or [write a custom Script Command](#write-script-commands).

 ## How to use this repository